AKSW/frankgraphbench/docs/source/getting_started/intro.md

 - **Data Integration**: for enriching standard Recommender Systems datasets using DBpedia.
 - **Framework**: for running reproducible experiments on enriched and non-enriched datasets through a `.yml`  configuration file.

-As part of the Data Integration module we fixed and used the DBpedia 2016-10 core version, accessible through the [endpoint](https://dbfk25.aksw.org/sparql/) and with .ttl files downloadable  [here](https://dbfk25.aksw.org/).
+As part of the Data Integration module we fixed and used the DBpedia 2016-10 core version, accessible through the endpoint [endpoint](https://dbfk25.aksw.org/sparql/) and with .ttl files downloadable [here](https://dbfk25.aksw.org/).

 ![project pipeline](../imgs/framework.svg)